All Episodes

 It might be sealed before they go and do the search because they don't want, let's say, somebody to destroy evidence, right?

-But afterwards, it will be unsealed because that risk, whatever that risk was, has now gone away.
+But afterwards, it will be unsealed because that risk, whatever that risk was, has now gone away because you've gone and done the search.

-Now, Myron, how many in your days of the being a federal agent?
+Now, Myron, how many in your days of being a federal agent, how many things have you seen sealed?

 How many sealed cases have you seen?

-So I'll I'll be honest with you.
+So I'll be honest with you.

-I I've written uh hundreds of search warrants.
+I've written hundreds of search warrants.

-Um, as soon as you execute it, that bitch gets unsealed.
+As soon as you execute it, that bitch gets unsealed.

-I mean, I I called it from the beginning that the fact that they were able to get a search warrant in the first place for his home tells me that they had uh an informant because to so there's different thresholds when you do search warrants, right?
+I mean, I called it from the beginning that the fact that they were able to get a search warrant in the first place for his home tells me that they had an informant because to so there's different thresholds when you do search warrants, right?

 Well, let's go at the lowest level.